Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Introduction

+Self-Consistency \citep{wang2023selfconsistency} is a simple yet effective approach to improve CoT prompting.
+Using temperature sampling~\citep{ackley1985learning,ficler2017controlling}, it samples a diverse set of reasoning chains which may lead to multiple candidate answers.
+The one that receives the most votes is then chosen as the final answer.
+However, our experimental results\footnote{Details are in Figure~\ref{fig:sc-turbo-all} in Section~\ref{subsec:effect-Mf}. } shows that simply sampling more reasoning paths may not lead to improvement in testing accuracy, particularly when the number of sampling paths is already large.
+Moreover, among the failure questions of Self-Consistency, about 60\% have at least one reasoning chain reaching the correct answer (Table \ref{tbl:sc-fail-analysis} in Section~\ref{apd:sc}).
+Hence, the majority voting of Self-Consistency can be improved using a more reliable verifier.

+We introduce backward reasoning (or backward chaining)~\citep{pettit1989backward, russell1995artificial, khot2021text, liang2021explainable, yu2023nature} to verify candidate answers.
+Figure~\ref{fig:showcase} gives a case study.
+For each candidate answer $\hat{A}_c$, we mask a number in the question by ``$\vx$'', and design a template ``\textit{If we know the answer to the above question is $\hat{A}_c$, what is the value of unknown variable $\vx$?}'' to form a backward question.
+This is then fed to the LLM to sample multiple backward reasoning chains to predict the masked number.
+As the ground-truth value of $\vx$ is known, we can check whether the masked number is predicted correctly.
+Intuitively, a correct candidate answer is more likely to help predict the masked number than wrong answers (as verified in Figure \ref{fig:backward-acc}).
+Then, by defining the vote of $\hat{A}_c$ as the number of chains that predict the masked number exactly, we estimate the backward probability $\bP_{\text{B}} (\hat{A}_c )$ as the proportion of votes $\hat{A}_c$ gets in the backward direction.
+When using backward reasoning alone, the prediction is $\argmax_{\hat{A}_c} \bP_\text{B}(\hat{A}_c)$.

-Backward reasoning and forward reasoning complement each other.
-We propose FOrward-BAckward Reasoning (FOBAR) to combine them.
-In the \textit{forward} direction, we estimate the probability $\bP(\hat{A};\text{forward})$ of a candidate answer as the proportion of votes it gets.
-In the \textit{backward} direction, for each candidate answer $\hat{A}$, we create several questions for backward reasoning by masking tokens and sample a set of backward reasoning chains to predict the mask token.
-The vote of $\hat{A}$ is the number of chains reach the masked token correctly.
-We estimate the probability $\bP(\hat{A};\text{backward})$ as the proportion of votes $\hat{A}$ gets in the backward direction.
-By combining backward and forward reasoning, we estimate the probability as $\bP(\hat{A}) \propto \big( \bP(\hat{A};\text{forward}) \big)^\alpha \big( \bP(\hat{A};\text{backward}) \big)^{1-\alpha}$, where $\alpha \in [0,1]$ is a smooth factor.
-We conduct extensive experiments on six data sets and three LLMs (\textit{GPT-3.5 (text-davinci-003)} \citep{gpt3-5}, \textit{GPT-3.5-turbo} \citep{gpt3-5}, \textit{GPT-4} \citep{gpt4}).
-Results demonstrate the effectiveness of backward reasoning and FOBAR achieves the art performance on most data sets.
+As forward reasoning and backward reasoning are complementary, we propose a FOrward-BAckward Reasoning (FOBAR) method to combine them.
+By estimating the forward probability $\bP_\text{F}(\hat{A}_c)$ as the proportion of votes $\hat{A}_c$ gets in the forward direction, we propose to estimate the probability that $\hat{A}_c$ is correct (denoted by $\bP(\hat{A}_c)$) as the geometric mean of forward and backward probabilities, i.e., $\bP(\hat{A}_c)\propto \big(\bP_\text{F}(\hat{A}_c)\big)^{\alpha} \big(\bP_\text{B}(\hat{A}_c) \big)^{1-\alpha}$.
+Extensive experiments on six data sets and three OpenAI's LLMs (including \textit{text-davinci-003}~\citep{gpt3-5}, \textit{GPT-3.5-Turbo}~\citep{gpt3-5-turbo}, and \textit{GPT-4}~\citep{gpt4}) show that FOBAR achieves state-of-the-art (SOTA) performance.